roberttidey/trainsWeatherAccess/README.md

 - 320 x 240 LCD display with 3 control buttons
 - Normally the module sleeps after a time but can be turned into a non sleep mode for checking and configuration
 - Configuration data in a file to allow set up of major parameters
-- Web based file access to update config file
+- Web based file access
+- Browser access to view data and edit config
 - Software can be updated via web interface
 - Low cost
 - 3D printed enclosure